 o

-Prices begin in the low-$300,000s.
-The HOA ranges from about $250 a month to more than $500 a month, depending on home type.
+Prices begin in the low- to mid-$300,000s.
+The HOA ranges from about $246 to $400 per month for most homes, depending on home style.
 Please verify these prices with a Realtor as they are bound to change.

 Neighborhoods are clustered around the 7,375-yard, Pete Dye-designed championship golf course, the top rated course in Maryland one of the top rated courses in the country.
 From 2005 to 2006, it hosted the LPGA Championship.